 - Always point your weapon in a safe direction never point it at anyone

-- Always treat your weapon as if it is loaded
+- Treat your weapon as if it is loaded

-- Always Identify your target before taking a shot
+- Identify your target before taking a shot

 - Always wear a safety harness when climbing or hunting from a tree

 You need to have a place to hunt and finding a place to hunt seems to get tougher every year.
 Figuring out where you will be hunting varies for each hunter.
 If you have your own land that is a huge plus, where you can manage it and have a plan that you implement to better your odds at consistently scoring whitetails.
 Not everyone can afford to own their own land to hunt and has to find other options.
 There are many different options for hunters to find a place to hunt deer.
 The following are a list of options of possible places to hunt for hunters.

 Types of Hunting Land